National Security Service (Armenia): Divestment from the NSS

+It is expected to be entirely dissolved within three years.

 Operations

 It is known to have participated in both the 2016 Yerevan hostage crisis and the 2018 anti-corruption crackdown.
 During the 2020 Nagorno-Karabakh war, 46 servicemen of the NSS Border Troops were killed, with 191 others wounded, and 2 declared missing.
-During the protests following the 2020 Karabkah ceasefire agreement, the NSS foiled an assassination attempt on Prime Minister Nikol Pashinyan, uncovering the illegal acquisition and storage of weapons and explosives by a group of people led by former NSS operative and director Artur Vanetsyan.
+During the protests following the 2020 Karabakh ceasefire agreement, the NSS foiled an assassination attempt on Prime Minister Nikol Pashinyan, uncovering the illegal acquisition and storage of weapons and explosives by a group of people led by former NSS operative and director Artur Vanetsyan.

 Structure

 The NSS has traditionally been structured closer to its predecessor, the KGB, than other post-Soviet states, however since reforms by Prime Minister Nikol Pashinyan in 2018, the service has reorganized and consolidated.
 Two services have been derived directly from the organization of the Russian Federal Security Service (FSB):